 Step #1: Immediately Change Your Passwords

-After finding that my email had been hacked, the very first order of business for me was to change my secure password for my most sensitive logins.
+After finding that my email had been hacked, the very first order of business for me was to change my secure password for my most sensitive logins and ensure that every online account was protected.

 As easy as that may sound, because Google had locked down my Gmail account, it was actually quite difficult (thankfully, I still had access to the email I had created as an alternative to Gmail).